ServiceNowDevProgram/code-snippets/Transform Map Scripts/Choice Field Validator/readme.md

 ## *Important points*
 - It is imperative that the display value exists in the instance
 - It is possible to validate the values of choices dependent on other choices
+- To get the dependent choice you need set and static value or run the function for the first choice and then with the dependent choice (as in the second example).

 ## **Example configuration**